ArmanMoussavi1/deep_cgmd_tutorial/README.md

 # deep_cgmd_tutorial
 # DeePMD-kit Tutorial: Learning from a LAMMPS Simulation with an example (Deep Water)

-This tutorial guides you through training and using a Deep Potential Molecular Dynamics (DeepMD) model.
+This tutorial guides you through training and using a Deep Potential Molecular Dynamics (DeePMD) model.
 The example, Deep Water, uses LAMMPS to simulate the 2005 edition of the TIP4P water model.
 The output of the fine-grained simulation is coarse-grained (CG) during the data preparation.
 Finally the Deep Water model contains a single particle per molecule.

 ---